50 Shades of Natural Dye on Wool: In-Person Textile Residency in San Miguel de Allende, Mexico

 • Personal excursions

-• Materials and base fabrics (a detailed materials list will be provided in advance)
+• Materials and base fibers/fabrics, with a detailed list provided in advance

 About Casa Angelitos

-The rooms are individually styled, colorful, and slightly quirky in the best possible way, with textured walls, and handcrafted details.
+Casa Angelitos is a privately owned boutique hotel full of Mexican charm.
+The rooms are individually styled, colorful, and slightly quirky in the best possible way, with textured walls, handcrafted details, and a warm, personal atmosphere.

-The terrace where we work offers sweeping views across San Miguel, sunrise and sunset light over the hills becoming part of the rhythm of our days.
+Our working terrace has sweeping views across San Miguel de Allende, with sunrise and sunset light over the hills becoming part of the rhythm of our days.

-Each morning and on teaching days at lunch, we are served fresh, farm-to-table organic meals, thoughtfully prepared juices, local produce, and seasonal dishes that nourish long studio days without weighing us down.
+Each morning, and on teaching days at lunch, we are served fresh, organic, farm-to-table meals with local produce, thoughtful juices, and seasonal dishes that nourish long studio days without weighing us down.

 Accessibility